cname87/pp-cloudbuild/docs/users.md

 1. Log in as an admin user
 2. Add a new member on the members list page with the correct name.
 3. Note the id automatically assigned to the member
-4. Log in to the 0Auth website and add a user filling in their name, email and a password.
+4. Log in to the 0Auth website and add a user filling in the name, an email and a password.
 5. NB: Add { member id } to the app metadata under the user - look at another user to see exactly what is required.
 This is needed so when a user login in they are routed to their data.
 6. Log in with the new user email and password and check operation.